the-turing-way/the-turing-way/book/website/collaboration/shared-ownership/shared-ownership-models.md

 name: github-roles
 alt: This is a screenshot from GitHub user setting, that shows contributor roles by what level of access they have in the repository.
 ---
-A screenshot of the GitHub contributor roles: “Read -> Triage -> Write -> Maintain -> Admin”
+A screenshot of the GitHub contributor roles: “Read, Triage, Write, Maintain, Admin”
 ```

 The default minimum permissions to ‘read’ allows reading, forking, creating issues, fixing easy bugs and suggesting minor changes.